KyleDavisDev/sauce-for-your-thoughts-api/README.md

 - [x] Reduce amount of data returned on requests to get all sauces
 - [ ] Add additional sauce parameters (label, smell, texture, etc.)
 - [ ] Figure out way to manage user image uploads
-- [ ] Add 'staging' feature for sauces.
+- [ ] Add 'staging' feature for sauces before they go out to public
 - [ ] Add way to handle when/if user reports inappropriate content